DaishPeter/Epistemology-s-Role-in-Human-AI-Alignment-Designing-Human-and-Society-Centered-Systems/README.md

 Constructivism relates to the stance that understanding is `constructed` by the interaction of a subject with an object (phenomenon).

 Our Hypothesis going into this survey is that most AI work is objectivist-based work (CV, Optimisation).
 We expect to see some research projects acknowledging a subjective approach to research (i.e., human-centered design), however, we also expect these projects to be using Objective-based AI, meaning a clash of philosophies are present (perhaps for pragmatic reasons).
+Again we expect to see some research projects acknowledging a constructivist approach, whereby humans interact in a back-and-forth manner with AI to make a decision or prediction, however, few

 To find Relevant Literature, we will use the following search strings: